mundyreimer/mundyreimer.github.io/_posts/2020-05-16-hyperbolic-geometry-mental-space.md

 <br/><br/>
 <br/>

-Could perhaps the physiological increase of surface area from which our cortical homunculus is mapped to, then potentially have downstream effects into one's psychological inner mental space that they navigate through?
+Thinking about the structure of the brain now, could perhaps the physiological increase of surface area from which our cortical homunculus is mapped to, then potentially have downstream effects into one's psychological inner mental space that they navigate through?

 <br/>